Calculating wage tax/national insurance contributions

 - employees who are residents of a third country, i.e. a country that does not fall under 1 or 2 above.

-The reason for this is that only Dutch residents will be entitled to the tax portion of the tax free allowance.
-Non-residents of the Netherlands will no longer be entitled to this.
-If such persons fall under social security insurance schemes in the Netherlands they will only be entitled to the contribution portion.
-There is an exception for one of the tax-free allowances, the employment allowance: employees who are residents of one of the close circle of countries are entitled to the tax portion of the employment allowance.
+The reason for distinguishing between 3 groups of employees is that only residents of the Netherlands are entitled to the tax portion of the payroll tax credit.
+Non-residents of the Netherlands are no longer entitled to this.
+If they are insured under the Dutch national insurance schemes, they are only entitled to the contribution portion.
+There is one exception for the tax portion of the employment allowance: employees who are residents of one of the countries in the circle of countries are entitled to the tax portion of the employment allowance.

 There are also separate wage tax tables for these two groups of employees: